Here are some of the more frequently asked dental questions thagt we get at Beaverton Dental Center.

 The American Academy of Pediatric Dentistry (AAPD) recommends that children first see a dentist as early as six months of age and no later than one year.
 During this time, your son or daughter’s baby teeth will be coming in and we can examine the health of those first few teeth.
 After the first visit, be sure to schedule regular checkups every six months.

 Children, teens, and adults should all see us for a regular checkup at least once every six months.
 Patients who are at a greater risk for oral cancer or gum disease may be required to come in more than just twice a year.
-Our doctors will help determine how often you should visit our office for regular checkups.
+Our Beaverton dentists will help determine how often you should visit our office for regular checkups.

 According to Dr. Williams and Dr. Truszkowski and the American Dental Association, you should brush your teeth at least two times a day.
 Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.